jeryldev/simple_weather_app/README.md

 1. Clone the repository.
 You may click "Download as ZIP" to download the project in ZIP format and then extract it afterwards.
 2. Open the extracted folder named "simple_weather_app-master".
 You should see core files inside (i.e. lib, ios, test, pubxpec.yaml, etc.)
 3. Inside the extracted folder named "simple_weather_app-master" which contains the core files, open the terminal and run "flutter pub get" to get install the dependencies.
-4. Open the project in Android Studio of Visual Studio Code and run your emulator.
-After that, you can now start debugging this project.
+4. Open the project in Android Studio or Visual Studio Code and run your emulator.
+After that, you can start debugging this project.

 ## How to get started in Flutter?